KeiferC/CyberFundamentals/week2-cryptography/notes-03-crypto-intro.md

 ![Mathematical definition of a cryptosystem](./media/cryptosystem.png)

+### Evaluating the Security of a Cryptosystem
+There only exists one perfectly secure algorithm: the One-Time Pad (OTP).
+All other crypto algorithms are not perfectly secure.
+However, they do not need to be perfectly secure; they just need to be secure enough to the point where attempting to break the cipher is just not worth it.
+In other words, to evaluate the security of a cryptosystem is to make a cost-benefits analysis of the system in question, The higher the ratio of cost to benefits, the more secure the algorithm is.
+There are two main tradeoffs to be considered regarding cipher breaking:

+1. When the cost of breaking the cipher exceeds the value of the encrypted information.

+2. When the time required the break the cipher exceeds the useful lifetime of the information.

+However, it is difficult to estimate the cost and time required to break a cipher.
+Where brute-forcing may take several lifetimes, stealing a key may take several minutes.

 ## Keys
 In the context of cryptography, a key defines the transformation between plaintext and ciphertext.
 For encryption algorithms, the